THE CHURCH MUSIC SITE

 • Now Thank We All Our God - a stately hymn that has a good celebratory tone.

 • O Jesus I have Promised - a general, well known hymn that is fine for weddings.
-Confusingly has several separate tunes in the UK: first there's Wolvercote , then there's Thornbury or you can have Day of Rest or the "modern" tune Hathrop Castle .
-Also sung to the very Victorian Angel's Story .
+Confusingly has several separate tunes in the UK: first there's Wolvercote, then there's Thornbury or you can have Day of Rest or the "modern" tune Hatherop Castle.

 • Praise to the Lord, the Almighty - slightly more upbeat in tempo but still very traditional and positive hymn